Eel-Russian Project Authority

-A Regional Partnership to secure water for the Russian River and to improve Eel River fisheries
+Eel-Russian Project Authority negotiating with PG&E to secure water for the Russian River and to improve Eel River fisheries

-In November, a coalition that includes CalTrout, Humboldt County, the Mendocino County Inland Water and Power Commission (MCIWPC), Round Valley Indian Tribes (RVIT), the Sonoma County Water Agency (Sonoma Water), and Trout Unlimited submitted a revised proposal to Pacific Gas and Electric Company (PG&E) to advance a regional solution for preserving flows in the Russian River and improving Eel River fisheries.
+The newly created organization came about after a coalition including CalTrout, the California Department of Fish and Wildlife, Humboldt County, the Mendocino County Inland Water and Power Commission, Round Valley Indian Tribes, the Sonoma Water and Trout Unlimited submitted a revised proposal to PG&E, in November 2023, to advance a regional solution for preserving flows in the Russian River and improving Eel River fisheries after the Potter Valley Project and its associated infrastructure are surrendered by the utility.

 The coalition is committed to ensuring that neither the deconstruction of the dams nor the construction of the new diversion facility will delay the other.
 The new diversion facility will be constructed simultaneously with or immediately after the removal of Cape Horn Dam to minimize the disruption of flows into the Russian River basin.